Getty Images

 Murphy’s office said his Hartford home was the target of a bomb threat, “which appears to be part of a coordinated effort involving multiple members of Congress and public figures.”

-The incidents came one day after several of Donald Trump’s Cabinet picks and administration appointees were similarly targeted in what the president-elect’s transition team called “violent and unAmerican threats to their lives.”
+Several of Donald Trump’s Cabinet picks and administration appointees were similarly targeted Tuesday night into Wednesday in what the president-elect’s transition team called “violent and unAmerican threats to their lives.”

-Incidents like these have increased in the past few years and are not uncommon for lawmakers, one official familiar with investigations into yesterday’s calls told CNN.
+Incidents like these have increased in the past few years and are not uncommon for lawmakers, one official familiar with investigations into the earlier calls told CNN.

 Members of law enforcement have previously told CNN that these calls can involve individuals overseas using scripts to make a variety of threats and are sometimes done for attention and entertainment.